Harold Hecht: Return to New York and Broadway plays

-In November 1935, exactly four years after leaving, Hecht returned to New York City and took employment at the Summer Hotel."Broadway", Variety, November 20, 1935, p68 He was then hired by the Theatre Guild and positioned as assistant director and assistant stage manager for the Leonard Lawrence Atlas play But for the Grace of God in 1936.
+In November 1935, exactly four years after leaving, Hecht returned to New York City and took employment at the Summer Hotel.
+He was then hired by the Theatre Guild and positioned as assistant director and assistant stage manager for the Leonard Lawrence Atlas play But for the Grace of God in 1936.
 The play was produced by Sidney Harmon and directed by Benno Schneider.
 Hecht was not the original stage manager of the play and only came in through Schneider's insistence.
 But for the Grace of God opened on January 12, 1937, and ran for forty-two performances.

 It was during this time that Hecht became a member of the Communist Party, subscribing to the Daily Worker and attending select meetings at the New York City Communist Party headquarters on 4th Avenue and the Workers Alliance of America.
 He also studied five hours a week, taking classes like labor studies, political economy, current events and the rise of Marxism and Leninism.
 Even though he had a general interest in the party, he was apparently never a devoted Communist and did not seek higher placement or positions.

 In 1937 he became employed at the Federal Theatre Project and was put in charge of producing the musical revue Sing for Your Supper.
 It took Hecht two years to get the play together, compiling songs, lyrics, sketches, seeking out writers and hiring the cast, designing costumes, choreographing dances and other aspects of the production.
 Sing for Your Supper featured an elaborate cast of different ethnicity, nationalities, religious and political beliefs and Hecht showed no discrimination when hiring actors or crew members.
 During one of the rehearsals, on May 30, 1938, one of the African American cast members approached one of the leading ladies of the play, Viennese actress Sally Saunders, for a date.
 The actress was so insulted that she rushed to Hecht, asking for the man to be fired.
 Hecht gloriously championed the rights of blacks by responding to her "Sally, I'm surprised at you.
 He has just as much right to life, liberty and pursuit of happiness as you and I have".
 Saunders was horrified by Hecht's approval of racial equality and in August of that same year testified against him, the Federal Theater, the Workers Alliance of America and entire production of Sing for Your Supper at an anti-communist hearing in Washington, D.C.
 Sing for Your Supper eventually opened on either March 15 or April 24 (the date is debated) 1939 at the Adelphi Theatre.
 It was reasonably successful, running forty-four performances and closing on June 30.
 Feeling that his employment at the Federal Theatre would not be renewed after the play, Hecht left New York in either July or August 1939.